Science-Based Toronto Naturopath

-It’s more natural and gentle but also powerful and long-lasting as it is addressing the root of disease and taking into account the whole person, rather than just masking the symptoms.
+It’s more natural and gentle but also powerful and long-lasting as it is addressing the root of the disease and taking into account you as a whole person, rather than just masking your symptoms.
 Naturopathic medicine is holistic, effective and life-altering medicine.

 Can Naturopathy Help My Particular Problem?

 In most cases, yes.
 Here are some of the conditions frequently helped, but there are no health problems or diseases that wouldn’t benefit from naturopathic treatment:

 Abnormal PAP smears, Acne, Adrenal Fatigue, Anxiety, Autoimmune disorders, Bacterial vaginosis (BV), Bladder infections, Breast Health, Cervical Dysplasia, Cervicitis, Constipation, Depression, Dysmenorrhea, Endometriosis, Estrogen Dominance, Fatigue, Fibrocystic Breasts, Fibroids, Fibromyalgia, Folliculitis, Friable cervix/cervicitis, General Wellness, Hair loss, Headaches & Migraines, Heavy Periods, Herpes, Hormone Imbalance, HPV, Hypothyroid, Infertility, Insomnia, Irritable bowel syndrome (IBS), IVF Support, Low Libido, Menopause, Ovarian Cysts, Painful periods, PAP Smears (abnormal), PMS, Polycystic Ovarian Syndrome (PCOS), Uterine Fibroids, Uterine Polyps, Yeast infections, Vaginitis and Weight loss.